jrstrick/Make_Index-for-Smeagol-Wiki/Readme.md

 ## Notes

+- Q: Wait, where did all the log/debug spam go?
+  A: Pass the flag -debug when calling make_index, and it will be as chatty as you remember.
 - Q : Why Go?
 Why not Rust?
   A: I'm learning Go for another project because it has a mature graphics toolkit.
 Rust does not.
 Go is fast *enough* and safe *enough* for this project.
 - Q: Why do you document your code so much?